padr0/Static-Site/README.md

 This static site can be deployed to any static hosting service:

 1. Build the site: `npm run build`
-2. Upload the contents of the project directory to your hosting provider
+2. Upload the contents of the `dist` directory to your hosting provider

 Popular hosting options include:
 - GitHub Pages